wishmouse/Planning/MVP-UserStories.md

 4. User can search listings
 5. User can contact other users - ask / answer questions
 6. Users can request / decline ride
-7. User can rate and comment based on experience
 8.